strongloop-archive/loopback4-example-log-extension/README.md

 ```

 ### Providers

-A Provider is a class that returns a `value()` function that can be invoked by LoopBack 4.Keep the `log.provider.ts` from `loopback4-extension-starter` but modify it to be more complex.
+A Provider is a class that returns a `value()` function that can be invoked by LoopBack 4.
+Keep the `log.provider.ts` from `loopback4-extension-starter` but it'll be modified to be more complex.
 Keep the `timer.provider.ts` as is.

-But first write the simplest possible provider that sets the default `example.log.level` value (if a user doesn't set one).
-It will look as follows:
+User's shouldn't have to set a value for `example.log.level` to use this extension.
+An provider function can set the default value that a user can override.

 ```ts
 // /src/providers/log-level.provider.ts